subrataindia/react-redux-saga-example-042023/README.md

 That's it!
 With these files in place, your React app should now be able to fetch and display the list of users from the API using Redux Saga.

+## Extra clerifications

+### Difference between takeEvery and takeLatest

+- takeEvery allows concurrent actions to be handled.
+For example, the user clicks on a Load User button 2 consecutive times at a rapid rate, the 2nd click will dispatch a USER_REQUESTED action while the fetchUser fired on the first one hasn't yet terminated. takeEvery doesn't handle out of order responses from tasks.
+There is no guarantee that the tasks will terminate in the same order they were started.
+To handle out of order responses, you may consider takeLatest.

+- takeLatest instead start a new fetchUser task on each dispatched USER_REQUESTED action.
+Since takeLatest cancels any pending task started previously, we ensure that if a user triggers multiple consecutive USER_REQUESTED actions rapidly, we'll only conclude with the latest action